The beautiful Grace Bay in the Turks and Caicos Islands

 Grace Bay Beach on the island of Providenciales

-Sea Oats on Grace Bay Beach, Providenciales.
+Sea oats on Grace Bay Beach, Providenciales.

 Want to watch a glorious sunset or capture the perfect photo?
-As may be expected, the sunset over Grace Bay can be amazing.
-Some great places to watch the show include the dock at Ricky’s restaurant (the Sandcastles beach access), located on the eastern side of Club Med, and at the Forbes Point beach access near the Sands Resort.
-The Stubb’s Point (also known as Pelican Beach or Sunset Beach) access on Leeward Beach is another great place in the area to see the sunset.
+The sunset over Grace Bay can be amazing.
+Some great places to watch the show include the dock at Ricky’s restaurant (the Sandcastles beach access), located on the eastern side of Club Med, and at the Forbes Point beach access near The Sands Resort.

 Sargassum and Seaweed

-Grace Bay Hotels, Resorts and Villas
+Grace Bay Hotels, Resorts, and Villas

 Aerial view of resorts on Grace Bay Beach